mkathiravan/Android-Notes/CoroutineBuilders.md

  --> It is used to start a new coroutine that performs a potentially asynchronous operation and returns a Deferred object representing the result of that operation. async is often used in scenarios where one wants to perform multiple concurrent tasks and retrieve their results asynchronously.

+---> For launching corroutine that returns a result

             runBlocking {
                 val deferred: Deferred<String> = async {
                     delay(20000L)